Skip to main content

 Do I need EPA RRP-certified painters for my older North End home?

-Generally no. Original stained Craftsman millwork is one of the most valuable architectural features of pre-1940 North End homes — it adds character that can't be replicated and adds resale value.
-Painting over it is reversible only at significant cost (paint stripping is laborious and rarely produces fully restored results).
-Exception: if the woodwork has been previously painted over already, the period-correct restoration is more complex and a fresh paint scheme that respects the home's character may be the right answer.
+Generally no. Original stained Craftsman fir trim on Hyde Park, 13th Street, Camel's Back, and Heron Street bungalows is one of the most valuable architectural features of pre-1940 North End homes — irreplaceable wide-profile millwork that adds character and meaningful resale value.
+Painting over it is reversible only at significant cost (chemical stripping at $35–$95 per linear foot rarely produces fully restored results because original stain has penetrated the wood grain).
+Exception: if your trim has already been previously painted over during the 1970s wave, restoring to stain finish is so laborious that a fresh quality paint scheme respecting the home's character is often the right answer.
+We assess condition during the consultation walkthrough.

-Will painting affect my home's resale value?
+Will painting affect my home's resale value in the North End?

 Ready to start your North End interior painting project?